Mosaic image of Vergil.

 ordering information

-When Wheelock’s Latin first appeared in 1956, the reviews extolled its thoroughness, organization, and conciseness; at least one reviewer predicted that the book “might well become the standard text” for introducing students to elementary Latin.
-Now, five decades later, that prediction has proved accurate.
+When Frederic M. Wheelock’s Latin first appeared in 1956, the reviews extolled its thoroughness, organization, and conciseness; one reviewer predicted that the book “might well become the standard text” for introducing students to elementary Latin.
+Now, nearly six decades later, that prediction has certainly proved accurate.

-The revised sixth edition of Wheelock’s Latin, produced by distinguished classicist Richard A. LaFleur (University of Georgia), has all the features that have made it the bestselling single-volume beginning Latin textbook, many of them revised and expanded:
+This new edition of Wheelock’s Latin, has all the features, many of them improved and expanded that have made it the bestselling single-volume beginning Latin textbook :

-• 40 chapters with grammatical explanations and readings based on ancient Roman authors
+• 40 chapters with grammatical explanations and readings drawn from the works of Rome's major prose and verse writers;

-• self-tutorial exercises with an answer key for independent study
+• Self-tutorial exercises, each with an answer key, for independent study;

 Praise for Wheelock's Latin: